 Cat.
 I This course introduces students to robotics within manufacturing systems.
 Topics include: classification of robots, robot kinematics, motion generation and transmission, end effectors, motion accuracy, sensors, robot control and automation.
 This course is a combination of lecture, laboratory and project work, and utilizes industrial robots.
 Through the laboratory work, students will become familiar with robotic programming (using a robotic programming language VAL II) and the robotic teaching mode.
 The experimental component of the laboratory exercise measures the motion and positioning capabilities of robots as a function of several robotic variables and levels, and it includes the use of experimental design techniques and analysis of variance.
 Recommended background: manufacturing (ME 1800), kinematics (ME 3310), control (ES 3011), and computer programming.

-Cat.
-II This course develops the processing, structure, property, performance relationships in plastic materials.
+This course develops the processing, structure, property, performance relationships in plastic materials.
 The topics covered include polymerization processes, chain structure and configuration, molecular weights and distributions, amorphous and crystalline states and glass-rubber transition.
 The principles of various processing techniques including injection molding, extrusion, blow molding, thermoforming and calendaring will be discussed.
 The physical and mechanical properties of polymers and polymer melts will be described with specific attention to rheology and viscoelasticity.
 Pertinent issues related to environmental degradation and recyclability will be highlighted.
 Recommended Background: ES 2001 or equivalent.
-This course will be offered in 2013-14 and in alternating years thereafter.

-Cat.
-II An introductory course designed to acquaint the student with the different forms of corrosion and the fundamentals of oxidation and electro-chemical corrosion.
+An introductory course designed to acquaint the student with the different forms of corrosion and the fundamentals of oxidation and electro-chemical corrosion.
 Topics covered include: corrosion principles, environmental effects, metallurgical aspects, galvanic corrosion, crevice corrosion, pitting, intergranular corrosion, erosion corrosion, stress corrosion, cracking and hydrogen embrittlement, corrosion testing, corrosion prevention, oxidation and other high-temperature metal-gas reactions.
 Recommended background: materials (ES 2001).
-This course will be offered in 2013-14 and in alternating years thereafter.

 Cat.
 I Fundamental relationships between the structure and properties of engineering materials are studied.
 Principles of diffusion and phase transformation are applied to the strengthening of commercial alloy systems.
 Role of crystal lattice defects on material properties and fracture are presented.
 Strongly recommended as a senior-graduate level course for students interested in pursuing a graduate program in materials or materials engineering at WPI, or other schools.
 Recommended background: materials (ES 2001, ME 2820).

-Cat.
-II An introductory course on the structure, processing, and properties of food.
+An introductory course on the structure, processing, and properties of food.
 Topics covered include: food structure and rheology, plant and animal tissues, texture, glass transition, gels, emulsions, micelles, food additives, food coloring, starches, baked goods, mechanical properties, elasticity, viscoelastic nature of food products, characteristics of food powders, fat eutectics, freezing and cooking of food, manufacturing processes, cereal processing, chocolate manufacture, microbial growth, fermentation, transport phenomena in food processing, kinetics, preserving and packaging of food, testing of food.
 Recommended Background: ES 2001 or equivalent.
-This course will be offered in 2014-15 and in alternating years thereafter.

 Cat.
 I This course introduces students to current developments in nanoscale science and technology.
 The current advance of materials and devices constituting of building blocks of metals, semiconductors, ceramics or polymers that are nanometer size (1-100 nm) are reviewed.
 The profound implications for technology and science of this research field are discussed.
 The differences of the properties of matter on the nanometer scale from those on the macroscopic scale due to the size confinement, predominance of interfacial phenomena and quantum mechanics are studied.
 The main issues and techniques relevant to science and technologies on the nanometer scale are considered.
 New developments in this field and future perspectives are presented.
 Topics covered include: fabrication of nanoscale structures, characterization at nanoscale, molecular electronics, nanoscale mechanics, new architecture, nano-optics and societal impacts.
 Recommended background: ES 2001 Introduction to Materials or equivalent.